psmorrow/knights-tour/README.md

 # Knight's Tour
-A simple brute force solution for the knight's tour problem.
+A simple heuristic brute force solution for the knight's tour problem.

 A knight's tour is a sequence of moves of a knight on a chessboard such that the knight visits every square only once.